-So, what is it like for a senior to experience anxiety?
-Many people have described anxiety as a heavy, unrelenting force that weighs on them.
+Many of these adults have described anxiety as a heavy, unrelenting force that weighs on them.
 It is common for individuals with anxiety to feel as if there is no help and their situation has no solution.
 Even though the majority of older adults say that they are receiving adequate support, some state that they are not able to gain support from friends and family.

-Battling anxiety alone can be one of the most challenging things a person can ever do.
+Battling anxiety alone can be one of the most challenging things a person can do.
 Make sure that you're always there for your family member and listen to their concerns to determine their mood.

 How Can I Help My Family Member with Anxiety?

-There are a few things that you can do to help your family member in their struggle with anxiety.
-Seeking professional attention is essential in diagnosing anxiety and treating the disorder.
-If your loved one doesn’t know they have anxiety, they can’t actively fight against it.
+There are a few things that you can do to help your family member manage their anxiety.
+Seeking professional attention is essential in diagnosing and treating it.
+If you (or even your family member) don’t know they have anxiety, it can be challenging to fight against it.
 Over 80% of anxiety disorders can be treatable, it is much easier to overcome once diagnosed—the hardest part is simply knowing it’s there.

 Another valuable technique in managing anxiety is speaking with your family about things or situations that make them anxious.
-Talking about anxiety triggers can help you understand what they need.
-If arriving at appointments on time or remembering important events can cause anxiety, try sitting down and planning out the next few weeks to give some concrete assurance to your family member.
-If meeting new people is causing stress, try speaking with a professional about small group meetings in the area to introduce them to others, reducing their anxiety.
+Talking about their specific anxiety triggers can help you understand what they need.
+For example, if arriving at appointments on time or remembering important events can cause anxiety, try sitting down and planning out the next few weeks to offer concrete assurance.
+If meeting new people is causing stress, try speaking with a professional or staff member at their senior living community about encouraging small group settings where they can meet people in a comfortable environment.
 Meeting others with the same anxiety problem can make them feel like they are not alone and have another person who knows what they are going through on a daily basis.